Social Media And Eating Disorders

 Promoting unrealistic beauty standards

 Even without edits, users can utilize specific poses to hide their stomachs or disguise cellulite on their legs.
 Users are often exposed to a constant barrage of images that are edited, retouched, or AI-generated.
-These unattainable beauty standards may entice adolescents and other users to engage in disordered eating in an attempt to attain similar body shapes.
+These unattainable beauty standards may entice adolescents and other users to engage in eating disorders in an attempt to attain similar body shapes.

 Cyberbullying